 While the price-to-rent ratio is useful for comparing buying to renting, it does not reflect the overall affordability of buying or renting in a given market.
 In theory, a place where renting and buying are very expensive could have the same price-to-rent ratio as a place where both renting and buying are very cheap.

 Take San Francisco for example.
 San Fran has the highest price-to-rent ratio in the country, which indicates that renting should be more affordable than buying in the City by the Bay.
 However, as we all know, rentals in San Francisco are very expensive.
 The city’s high price-rent ratio is only reflective of the fact that buying is relatively more expensive than renting.
 It does not saying anything about absolute affordability of either buying or renting in that city.
+If you want help with figuring out how to afford a more expensive home or apartment, consider meeting with a financial advisor.

 Update: So many people reached out to us looking for tax and long-term financial planning help, we started our own matching service to help you find a financial advisor.
 A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
 First you answer a series of questions about your situation and your goals.
 Then the program narrows down thousands of advisors to three fiduciaries who meet your needs.
 You can read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while we do most of the hard work for you.